 - Get vaccinated

-The most effective method of prevention is the HPV vaccine which protects you against most types of HPV that lead to cancer or infection.
+The most effective method of prevention is the Gardasil vaccine for HPV which protect you against most types of HPV that lead to cancer or infection.

 It’s important to vaccinate all children who are of the ages of 11 to 12 years old in two rounds, about six to twelve months apart.
 If your child did not receive the vaccine at this age, and is older than 14, three shots can be given over the course of six months in order to have the same effect.